 This year was the perfect year for me to broaden my knowledge of breast pumps.
-When MOGA began a partnership with Medela Canada, they sent me their newest breast pump: the Sonata™ Smart Breast Pump, to try out!
+I was lucky that MOGA® has a partnership with Medela Canada.
+As MOGA®’s Co-Founder with a baby on the way, Medela sent me the Sonata™ Smart Breast Pump.
 It arrived at my door-step one week after my second daughter was born.
 I already owned the Freestyle Double Electric Breast Pump, so now I had two to choose from.
 For moms who have not heard of Medela, they are the leading brand of breast pump manufactures in the world and for a reason; their pumps are fantastic.

 - MUCH larger than the Freestyle and no belt clip

 - Less mobility than the Freestyle but it is still portable, you just have to carry it with you instead of clipping it to you.

 - Has more buttons (and therefore more options).